-- three tasks including minimum and maximum task weightings. - course components and weightings. - the number of optional written examinations. - any mandatory task types.
+- the number of tasks including minimum and maximum task weightings. - course components and weightings. - the number of optional written examinations. - any mandatory task types.

 Further information relating to the course outcome may be gained from the syllabus documents available on the NESA website (http://educationstandards.nsw.edu.au)